gem5bootcamp/lps2024/slides/03-Developing-gem5-models/03-event-driven-sim.md

     goodbye_object = Param.GoodByeSimObject("GoodByeSimObject to say goodbye after done saying hello.")
 ```

-This is how the declaration of `HelloSimObject` should look like after changes.
+This is how the declaration of `HelloSimObject` should look after the changes.

 ```python
 class HelloSimObject(SimObject):